ndrean/demo_rails_api_jwt_authorize_cookie_bearer/README.md

 - "main" with HttpOnly cookie.
 Needs the header `credentials: 'include'` front-side,  and for the back-end, we need "cors" with "credentials: true" in the CORS intializer back-end and the midlleware "  include ActionController::Cookies".
 Except singup and login, every request includes the cookie that the back-end reads and decodes.
 The jwt gem returns the decoded token or "error" (expired of invalid).

 - "jwt-authenticate with Authorization.
 The token is saved in **localStorage**.
 We only need to pass a header "Authorization: bearer -jwt_token-" on each request for authentication (except the signup and login).
-The jwt decodes.
+The jwt decodes or returns an error (expired or invalid).

 [The source](https://www.thegreatcodeadventure.com/jwt-storage-in-rails-the-right-way/)